 And these ideas have been exhaustively presented by these authors and books for many years: Sanford Levinson (Our Undemocratic Constitution), Doug Amy (Real Choices, New Voices, The Case for Proportional Representation), Daniel Lazare (The Frozen Republic and The Velvet Coup), Bruce Ackerman & James Fishkin (Deliberation Day), Akhil Reed Amar (For the People), Larry Sabato (A More Perfect Constitution), Steven Hill (Fixing Elections and 10 Steps to Repair American Democracy, Christian Fritz (American Sovereigns), and John Dinan (The American State Constitutional Tradition).

 My answer for institutionalizing the changes proposed by these progressive American scholars is to create a new institution to draw up a second bill of rights—a series of 5 to 15 amendments—which would alter our government to make it a sustainable democratic republic.
-That new institution would be a people’s congress.
+That new institution would be a people’s congress or people’s convention.
+Constitutional law professor Sanford Levinson proposes such a convention in his book Framed: America’s 51 Constitutions and the Crisis of Governance.
+I’ve summarized a portion of that book which explains how the convention would be chosen here.

-Such a people’s congress, once established as an institution that represented the American people, would deliberate about amendments to the national Constitution, would publicize them for discussion, and then put them to a vote in a national referendum.
+Such a people’s congress or convention, once established as an institution that represented the American people, would deliberate about amendments to the national Constitution, would publicize them for discussion, and then put them to a vote in a national referendum.

 This is how the American people would exercise the first principle of democracy: the majority of the people of any nation can alter their government as they choose.